 For a CBRN incident, as with all investigations, exhibits need to be clearly identified, registered and followed to maintain an unbroken chain of custody.
-The chain of custody is a documented chronological record of custody, control, transfer, analysis, and disposition of evidence (which ca be physical or digital).
-Maintaining a chain of custody involves the identification, location and registration of each exhibit using a unique number and the use of appropriate packaging and storage conditions to preserve the integrity of the exhibits.
+The chain of custody is a documented chronological record of custody, control, transfer, analysis, and disposition of evidence (which ca be physical or digital).151 Maintaining a chain of custody involves the identification, location and registration of each exhibit using a unique number and the use of appropriate packaging and storage conditions to preserve the integrity of the exhibits.

-Despite differences between procedures used in individual countries and organizations, the global process to ensure chain of custody is generally based on common practices, such as (a) placing a unique number next to each exhibit collected on the crime scene and recording it by way of photographs, notes, and or sketches; (b) having a list of all exhibits that have been packaged and sealed on a crime scene; and, (c) recording all actions regarding the exhibit (i.e. transport, storage, analyses, destruction).
-This is to ensure the management and unbroken chain of custody of all exhibits from a CBRN crime scene.
+Despite differences between procedures used in individual countries and organizations, the global process to ensure chain of custody is generally based on common practices, such as (a) placing a unique number next to each exhibit collected on the crime scene and recording it by way of photographs, notes, and or sketches; (b) having a list of all exhibits that have been packaged and sealed on a crime scene; and, (c) recording all actions regarding the exhibit (i.e.